 - “Place of Assembly” by Ang Li, 2020.
 Installation.
 8-12 Hudson Street.
 On View through May 2022

 - Chinatown Heritage Mural by Wen-Ti Tseng is a copy of “Autumn Mountain with Travelers” by Wang Yun.
-Oxford Street and Beach Street
+Oxford Street and Beach Street, in a tiny courtyard.

 - “Untitled” by Unknown.
 On Side of Shojo